metadriverse/metadrive/metadrive/policy/README.md

 * ReplayEgoCarPolicy(BasePolicy): Make the ego car replay the logged trajectory.

+* WaypointPolicy(BasePolicy): A policy that follows the waypoint.

 Change the `env_config["agent_policy"]` to `IDMPolicy|WaymoIDMPolicy|ReplayEgoCarPolicy` to let the ego car follow different policies.